South Taurid meteors to peak in October? | EarthSky.org

 Whenever this year’s peak may happen, it’s probably safe to assume that the long-lasting South Taurid meteor shower (September 10 to November 20) will display no sharp peak.

 These South Taurid meteors steadily amble along for weeks on end, rarely exhibiting any more than five meteors per hour!
-So the moon’s phase may be more of a consideration than the peak date.
-This year, in 2018, the bright waning gibbous moon obtrudes on the show on the night of October 28-29, whereas there is no moon to ruin the display on nights of October 8-9 and November 4-5.
+So the moon’s phase may play more of a role than the peak date.
+This year, in 2019, the nearly-full waxing gibbous moon obtrudes on the show on the night of October 9-10, whereas the moon will be a little past its first quarter on the night of November 5-6.
+The latter date – November 5-6 – may be better, because the moon will set around midnight, providing more moon-free viewing time.

+But the new moon comes on October 28, 2019.
+So for about a week, centered on this date, you’ll have a dark sky for watching these meteors.
+If you’re a weekend warrior, the weekend starting on Friday, October 25,2019, may be your best bet for watching the Taurid shower.

-From what we have been able to gather, the Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P Encke.
-When Earth travels through this belt of comet debris, bits and pieces of Comet 2P Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).
+From what we have been able to gather, the Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P/Encke.
+When Earth travels through this belt of comet debris, bits and pieces of Comet 2P/Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).

 Yet, the Taurids are known for having a high percentage of fireballs.